-Thursday, November 14, 7:00 p.m.
+Thursday, November 21, 7:00 p.m.
+Note change of date and location.
 Join Teagan Hayes as she explores “Arctic Wild Life: Flora and Fauna of Iceland and Greenland.”
 Hayes, a former botanist with the MPG Ranch now in her final year of grad school in the Wildlife Program at UM, will talk about plants and animals adapted to survive harsh arctic realities, as well some of the fascinating human history of these sparsely populated lands.
-North Valley Community Hall, 235 Nucleus Ave.
-Columbia Falls.
+United Way Main Conference Room at old Gateway Mall, 1203 Highway 2 West, Kalispell.
+Use West entrance near United Way Conference room sign.
+The program is free and open to the public.
 Please join us for a Flathead Chapter planning meeting at 5:30, before Teagan’s talk.
 We want to know what you want from your Society!

 Flathead Chapter Holiday Party: December 11th, 5:30 pm.
 All members and friends of MNPS are welcome to join in a holiday gathering at Maria Mantas’s home in Ferndale.
 Please bring a potluck dish to share and a small gift for our traditional gift exchange.
 13786 Ridge Loop Road, Bigfork in Google Maps will get you here!
 For details call 406-407-2045.

 Additional Flathead Chapter events to be announced.
 Send a note to MNPS.Flathead@gmail.com to be placed on the Chapter email list.